myselfHimanshu/data-summit-blog/content/posts/cnn_02.md

 In the above image, we have a feature map of 5x5, if we apply a padding=1, we add a row and a column around that feature map.
 This feature map will result in size of 7x7 now on which we apply convolution.

 It is not necessary to apply padding with value 0, as shown in the image.
 We will see what padding should we apply such that we can gain more information from around the corners of the feature map.

+**Why do we need Padding?**

+- It's easier to design networks if we preserve the height and width and don't have to worry too much about tensor dimensions when going from one layer to another.
+- It allows us to design deeper networks.
+Without padding, reduction in volume size would reduce too quickly.
+- Padding improves performance by keeping information at the borders.

 Now, in the last post we have calculated how many layers we have to use if we use 3x3 kernel on a 401x401 image size with stride=1 and padding=0?